vijaysharm/ehyo-android/README.md

 Ehyo
 ====
 A command line tool for scaffolding Android Applications.
-Heavyily inspired by and loosely named after the yeoman web scaffolding tool.
+Heavyily inspired by and loosely named after the [yeoman][4] web scaffolding tool.
 The goal of this project is to provide a command line tool for developers looking to perform worry free boiler-plate operations to their Android projects.
-Its meant to compliment existing tools namely the android command line tool [http://developer.android.com/tools/projects/projects-cmdline.html], and templates [http://developer.android.com/tools/projects/templates.html].
+Its meant to compliment existing tools namely the [android command line tool][1], and [templates][2].

 The tool allows you to perform common tasks to your Android project
 + Search/Add/Remove permissions from your manifest
 + Search/Add/Upgrade/Remove maven repository dependecies to/from your build
 + Apply common Android templates to your project
-+ Apply templates provided by jgilfelt with https://github.com/jgilfelt/android-adt-templates
++ Apply templates provided by [jgilfelt][3]

 Usage
 -----